-This workstream has actively engaged with workstream 1 through Development Initiatives, FTS and IATI around measuring cash in the humanitarian system.
-It has also identified the importance of engagement with other workstreams, including workstream 5 (needs assessments) on the data required to design cash programmes, and workstream 10 (humanitarian–development nexus) to explore links between humanitarian cash programming and social protection mechanisms.
+The cash workstream has identified the importance of enhanced engagement with other workstreams, including workstream 2 (local and national responders), work stream 5 (needs assessments) on the data required to design cash programmes, and work stream 10 (humanitarian–development nexus) to explore links between humanitarian cash programming and social protection mechanisms.

 Next workstream ›